 What is a hard drive head crash?
 (Video)

-This video explains what a head crash is in regards to hard disc drives and what results out of it.
+Here we explain what a head crash is in regards to hard disc drives and what results out of it.

 If you experience a hard drive head crash, do not try to recover the data yourself.
 Do not turn on your hard drive as you will most likely do more damage to the device and the data.
 Contact a data recovery specialist like Ontrack.